 5. Assembling the Center

 All puzzle pieces have indents or protrusions that fit together like hooks or knobs.
-Now that you have sorted the pieces by color, texture, or shape, you can begin placing them together based on whether the indentations and protrusion will line up.
+Now that you have sorted the pieces by color, texture, or shape, you can begin placing them together based on whether the indentations and protrusions will line up.
 Many times it’s obvious when they will (or won’t) line up.

 To avoid getting frustrated, work on one area of the puzzle at a time.
 It’s helpful to start with a section that has some sort of pattern or text because it’ll be easier than working your way from the edge in.
 And if you ever feel stuck, just move onto another part of the puzzle!
+Creating a dedicated puzzle-solving space in your home can also make it easier to manage and focus on different sections of the puzzle.

-6. Keep Working On It and Don’t Give Up
+8. Keep Working On It and Don’t Give Up

 Puzzles come in all sorts of shapes, sizes, and difficulty levels.
 Sometimes it’s best to take a break from the puzzle and come back to it later with fresh eyes.
 Don’t get frustrated if you can’t finish the puzzle right away – this is quite common.
 The more you work on puzzles, the better you’ll become at them.
+For a better experience, ensure you have the best lighting for solving jigsaw puzzles, which can help reduce eye strain and improve visibility.

 Oftentimes, looking at the problem from a new perspective or angle can help.
 Try walking around your dining room table, for example.
 Additionally, check for gaps or high/low points in the puzzle; these are usually indicative of a misplaced piece.
 Lastly, when all pieces are placed correctly, puzzles should be tight and flat on top.
+For more insights into puzzle-solving strategies, consider exploring jigsaw puzzle collaboration techniques, which can offer new approaches and methods to tackle challenging puzzles.

 Final Thoughts On Jigsaw Puzzle Strategy